tiagodeliberali/blog/docs/initial_tcp_server.md

     }
 ```

-At this moment, we could deal with connections that would execute a single batch (one or more commands grouped) each time.
-But, thinking about a Kafka consumer or producer, I believe we should be able to keep the connection open and allow client and server exchange information.
-If we try to keep the connection open with the above code, since it is a single thread process, we will be waiting for the first client to close the connection before starting processing the second connection.
+At this moment, we could deal with a single connection per time.
+But, thinking about how Kafka consumers or producers work, I believe we should be able to keep client and server connected exchanging information.
+If we try to keep the connection open with the above code, since it is a single thread process, the first to reach the server will be able to exchange data while the others will need to wait until it finishes.

-Lets add more threads to our server:
+To fix that, we can add more threads to our server:

 ```rust
     for stream in listener.incoming() {